crayfishx/puppet-purge/README.md

 When run without parameters the purge type takes a resource type as a title.
 The resource type must be one that has a provider that supports the instances method (eg: package, user, yumrepo).
 Any instances of the resource found on the agent that are *not* in the catalog will be purged.
 You can also add filter conditions to control the behaviour of purge using the if and unless parameters.

+## Differences to the `resources` resource

+* Allows fine tuning of which resources get purged
+* Not isomorphic, meaning multiple purge resource declarations can purge the same resource type

 ## Examples

 Eg: